 Kalimatun Tayyabatun: Pure words

 Words define, shape, form and build.
 Words find the edges, set the boundaries, and give us definitions, words communicate.
-They build connections, relationships, family, community, and culture.
+Moreover, they build connections, relationships, family, community, and culture.
 Words manifest things that are seen and unseen.
 Words don’t just define the world around us, they define who we are; the ways we relate to ourselves and others.
 Beautiful words of the wordsmith are gems loved by Allah.
 When our values align with Allah’s values then our inner narrative chimes with the voice of the beautiful Lord.
-We become His representatives, His servants and beloved in His eyes.
+Therefore, we become His representatives, His servants and beloved in His eyes.
 Then we shine with beauty and goodness.

 As Muslims, we have this incredible standard of words given to us, the Divine writ, the Quran, its value system written in words, confirmed by the spirit, and engraved on our hearts.
 This is the power and the beauty of the living word; it changes as it creates beauty, justice, and harmony on earth.
-Now read what The Majestic Quran says about pure words in the parable of the fruit tree:
+Now read what The Majestic Quran says about pure words in the parable of the fruit tree.

 “Have you not considered how Allah likened a good word to a good tree, whose roots are fixed and branches reach high into to the sky; by the will of the Lord every season it bears fruit.
 Allah gives examples for people to reflect.
 Similarly, a foul word is like a rotten tree, lying uprooted on the ground, and having no firm roots.
 Allah has firmly grounded the believers, so they will stand firm in this worldly life and the Hereafter by means of well-founded words, whereas He allowed disbelievers to go astray.
 Allah does what He wills” (Ibrahim: 24-27).